viewar/documentation/docs/tutorials/manuals/helpar_user.md

 Click on _Call Support_ to initiate a remote assistance call.

-Film the object and move a bit (steps sideways to left and right) to initiate the call.
+Film the object and move a bit (steps sideways left and right) to initiate the call.

 ![helpar - User Manual - Screenshots - 1](assets/helpar%20-%20Tutorial%20-%201.jpg)

 When the call gets answered, the camera image will come back.
-Film the object from different sides in order to let the application create a decent number of feature points. _(Feature points are characteristic points in the camera image - clear changes of colour, object edges etc..
-They are used to create a 3D representation of the object/scene used for the tracking to hold ion place.)_
+Film the object from different sides in order to let the application create a decent number of feature points. _(Feature points are characteristic points in the camera image - clear changes of colour, object edges etc. They are used to create a 3D representation of the object/scene used for the tracking to hold in place.)_

 In the meantime, you may start a conversation with the assistant who has answered your call.
-She/he can also see the camera image from your device.
+S/he can also see the camera image from your device.

 ![helpar - User Manual - Screenshots - 2](assets/helpar%20-%20Tutorial%20-%202.jpg)